autoblocksai/autoblocks-examples/JavaScript/testing-sdk/README.md

 ### Managed test cases

 After you have ran your first test following the instructions above, you will see a test suite created called **flashcard-generator-managed** in the UI.
-Visit the [Test Cases Page](https://app.autoblocks.ai/test-cases) and click on this test suite to start managing test cases.
+Visit the [Test Cases Page](https://app.autoblocks.ai/test-cases) and click on this test suite.

-Create a new test case with the following json body.
+Create a new test case with the following JSON body.

 ```json
 {